kenchan0824/tg-demo/README.md

-# Telegram Bot Demo Using Grammy
+# Telegram Bot Demo Using grammY

 ## Pre-Requisites
 - Ubuntu 22.04 or above